Stage 3: Vision & Direction | The Bucket List

 Everything you want to do, learn, see, build, and become.

-LIFE DESIGN COURSEVISION & DIRECTION
+VISION & DIRECTION

 7 min read

-You've spent the first two steps looking inward: who you are, what you care about, where your strengths sit.
-Now we turn outward.
+It's time to turn outward.
 What do you actually want to do with all of that self-knowledge?

 A bucket list sounds simple.
 Write down what you want before you die.
 But most people's lists are either too vague ("travel more") or borrowed from someone else's idea of a good life ("see the Northern Lights" because everyone says you should).
 The version you'll build here is different.
 It's grounded in the values, strengths, and patterns you've already mapped.

 Think of this as a brainstorm with guard rails.
-The self-knowledge from Steps 1 and 2 acts as a filter.
+The self-knowledge from Stages 1 and 2 acts as a filter.
 When you write down "learn to sail," you can check it against your values and energy patterns.
 Does it fit?
 Does it pull you toward the life you're designing, or is it something you think you should want?

 So don't rush this.
 Write the obvious ones first, then keep going until you surprise yourself.
 The best items on your list will be the ones you didn't expect to write down.